DuggyL/frontend-milestone-project-2/README.md

 <img src=assets/images/screenshots/desktop-screenshot1.png>

 ## Responsive Design and Features
+-   The memory game is fun and engaging.
+-   The game can keep score of the icon matches and attempts.
 -   Responsive on all device sizes.
 -   Pictures box resize base on device sizes.
 -   Text paragraph expands or collapse base on device sizes.
 -   Text layout adjusts base on the screen sizes.
 Allow better readability on small screen sizes.
 -   Adaptive design page layout will reorder into columns based on screen sizes, allowing easy navigation and improving page clarity.
 -   Icons shrink slightly and return to original size in response to player interaction with it.
 -   The replay buttons are interactive when you hover above it.

 I made the decision to maintain the memory game grid to the column of 4 on all device sizes.
 After multiple testing on various small screen sizes, if the tile breaks into a column of 3 or 2, creating multiple rows, it forces the player to scroll around the page to click on different icons.